AksoEo/admin-dashboard/src/README.md

 Data is rendered using data renderers (see `components/data`), *including CSV output*.

 On large screens, the results will usually be presented as a table, while on smaller screens they are presented as a list of lists of properties.

+### Task Views
+Tasks views are a special kind of component that are indexed in `fe/index.js` and are made to mirror tasks in the core, essentially providing users with an interface to modify task parameters and see the results.
+Task views will exist for as long as the task exists (plus some animation buffer time) and are usually dialogs.
+For example, a “crop profile picture” task would be accompanied by a dialog showing the crop interface and allowing for adjustment of the position and scale of the picture before running (and dropping) the task.